-If you vote your common shares by proxy by mail, completed forms of proxies must be delivered to the Company's transfer agent, Computershare Investor Services Inc. ("Computershare"), at Proxy Department, at 100 University Avenue, 8th Floor,

-("Computershare"), at Proxy Department, at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, in the envelope provided for that purpose.

-For telephone voting call 1-866-732-VOTE (8683) (toll free in Canada and the United States) from a touch-tone telephone and follow the voting instructions.
+In Person The Company's constating documents require the Company to hold in-person shareholder meetings, so this meeting will be held in-person.
+However, given the uncertainty relating to the COVID-19 pandemic and the potential public health impact, we suggest that you vote on matters before the meeting by proxy rather than attend the meeting in-person.
+By Mail If you vote your common shares by proxy by mail, completed forms of proxies must be delivered to the Company's transfer agent, Computershare Investor Services Inc. ("Computershare"), at Proxy Department, at 100 University Avenue, 8th Floor, Toronto, Ontario, Canada M5J 2Y1, in the envelope provided for that purpose.
+By Telephone For telephone voting call 1-866-732-VOTE (8683) (toll free in Canada and the United States) from a touch-tone telephone and follow the voting instructions.
 International holders wishing to vote by telephone can dial 1-312-588-4290 to place their vote.
 You will need your 15-digit control number which is noted on your proxy form.
 If you vote by telephone, you cannot appoint anyone other than the appointees named on the proxy form as your proxyholder.

-On the Internet

-For internet voting, go to www.investorvote.com and follow the instructions on the screen.
+On the Internet For internet voting, go to www.investorvote.com and follow the instructions on the screen.
 You will need your 15-digit control number which is noted on your proxy form.

 Duly completed forms of proxy must be received, or a vote using the telephone or over the Internet must be completed, by no later than 9:00 a.m.
-(Pacific time) on April 17, 2020.
+(Pacific time) on April 16, 2021.
 If you are a beneficial shareholder and receive these materials through your broker or through another intermediary, please complete and return the form of proxy in accordance with the instructions provided by your broker or other intermediary contained in the voting instruction form ("VIF").